Halloween Kills-2021

 Grade: C+

-Plot-wise, the intriguing premise teeters into the far-fetched, so much so that the result becomes banal and silly.
+Plot-wise, the intriguing premise teeters into the far-fetched, to the point where the result becomes banal and silly.

-The film is a miss and should be skipped in favor of other films like Midnight in Paris (2011) and Last Tango in Paris (1972) which both offer better French flair and superior storytelling.
+The film is a miss and should be skipped in favor of other films, such as Midnight in Paris (2011) and Last Tango in Paris (1972), which both offer a better French flair and superior storytelling.

-Hedges, a fantastic actor, plays his part according to script but the morose, one-dimensional Malcolm, is uninteresting, and a so-so romantic plot involving his girlfriend Susan (Imogen Poots) even less so.
+Hedges, a fantastic actor, plays his part according to the script.
+Still, the morose, one-dimensional Malcolm is uninteresting, and a so-so romantic plot involving his girlfriend Susan (Imogen Poots) is even less so.

 She was deservedly rewarded with recognition and received a Spirit Award nomination.
 Hopefully, this leads to more juice roles from Mahaffey.

-Azazel Jacobs, who has had modest success on the independent film circuit offers moderate impressive direction but loses me with the addition of not one but two tired seance sequences.
+Azazel Jacobs, who has had modest success on the independent film circuit, offers moderately impressive direction but loses me with the addition of not one but two tired seance sequences.
 A cat inhabiting a dead body and coming to life with the deceased person’s voice is drab and better suited for low-brow light comedy.

 There is not enough substance to give French Exit (2020) higher than average marks.
-Pfeiffer, taking center stage and doing the best she can, deserves better roles as she charges into her senior years.
-She’s got gusto so let’s give her better material.
+Pfeiffer, taking center stage and doing her best, deserves better roles as she enters her senior years.
+She’s got gusto, so let’s give her better material.

 Independent Spirit Award Nominations: Best Supporting Female-Valerie Mahaffey